frellan/robo-rally/readme.md

 GameGoal:
 To win the game, players have to make their robot move across a map and reach a number of checkpoints.
-The player who's robot reaches the checkpoints first wins the game.
+The player who's robot reaches all the checkpoints first wins the game.

 How to play: